 You app developer in San Diego might need two or three different user types to fly on it own, like a dating app.
 Your product might need thousands of merchants to use it for millions of consumers to use the other side, like the first credit card machine.
 Or maybe you need just one guy to use your product where nobody wants to be the first person to use it, like a fax.

 This is traditionally called the chicken or the egg problem in marketing.
 In business schools they like to call it the multisided platform or two sided network adoption problem.

-So how do you get two or more totally disconnected groups of people to simultaneously use your new product or app or service?
+So how do you get two or more totally disconnected groups of people to simultaneously use your new product or app developer in San Diego or service?
 This is how Amex, Myspace, Sparkah, and More Did It: Chicken or Egg Problem in Marketing AKA Multisided Platform / Two Sided Network

 The Chicken or the Egg Problem Answer:

 By the way, there is an answer to the chicken or the egg problem in real life.
 In genetics, the problem is easily solvable.
 To help solve this problem, we must first ask a better question.
 The question, essentially is, “how did the first chicken come to be.”